 In order to support fragmentation of upstream DOCSIS MAC frames, the Baseline Privacy EH element may carry both encryption and fragmentation control fields [DOCSIS MULPIv3.1].
-When functioning in this role, the upstream Baseline Privacy Extended Header is extended by one octet, the additional octet serving as a fragmentation control field.
-Figure 6-2 depicts the format of a DOCSIS Fragmentation MAC Frame with an encrypted fragmentation payload.
+When functioning in this role, the

+Figure 5 depicts the format of a DOCSIS Fragmentation MAC Frame with an encrypted fragmentation payload.

-Figure 6-2 - Format of a DOCSIS MAC Fragmentation Frame with an Encrypted Payload
+Figure 5 - Format of a DOCSIS MAC Fragmentation Frame with an Encrypted Payload